Blood group basics

 Antibodies recognise anything foreign in your body and alert your immune system to destroy it.

-Whilst there are many different groups and sub types of blood, the two we are most concerned with are the ABO and Rhesus systems.
+Whilst there are many different groups and sub types of blood, the two we are most concerned with are the ABO and Rh systems.

 In the ABO system there are four groups: